 HOW TO USE: Take this medication by mouth with or without food, usually every 12 hours or as directed by your doctor.
 Do not take this medication more often than every 12 hours.
 Doing so may increase the risk of serious (possibly fatal) breathing problems.

-Shake the bottle well before each dose.
+Shake this medication well before each dose.
 Carefully measure the dose using a special measuring device/spoon.
 Do not use a household spoon because you may not get the correct dose.
 Do not mix this medication with other liquids or medications.
 Doing so can release all of the drug at once, increasing the risk of side effects.

 This medication may cause withdrawal reactions, especially if it has been used regularly for a long time or in high doses.
 In such cases, withdrawal symptoms (such as restlessness, sweating, uncontrolled movements, nausea, vomiting, diarrhea) may occur if you suddenly stop using this medication.
 To prevent withdrawal reactions, your doctor may reduce your dose gradually.
 Consult your doctor or pharmacist for more details, and report any withdrawal reactions immediately.

 When this medication is used for a long time, it may not work as well.
 Your doctor may need to increase your dose or change your medication.
 Talk with your doctor if this medication stops working well.

 Along with its benefits, this medication may rarely cause abnormal drug-seeking behavior (addiction).
 This risk may be increased if you have abused alcohol or drugs in the past.
 Take this medication exactly as prescribed to lessen the risk of addiction.

 Tell your doctor if your condition persists or worsens.

 Tussionex User Reviews